This topic describes the following sections:

 Points that you should know about the File server restore:

-- Hot snapshots reside on Phoenix CloudCache for a period that you have specified at the time of Configure Phoenix CloudCache.
+- Hot Recovery point reside on CloudCache for a period that you have specified at the time of Configure CloudCache.

 - If you are a group administrator, you can only restore data to a server that belongs to an administrative group that you manage.
-Cloud administrators can restore data to servers across administrative groups.
+Cloud administrators and data protection officers can restore data to servers across administrative groups.

 - You can only restore data to a server that has the same operating system as the source server.

-- In the event of a network connection failure at the time of restore, Phoenix agent attempts to connect to the Phoenix Cloud.
-After the network connection is restored, Phoenix agents restart the restoring from the state where they were interrupted.
+- In the event of a network connection failure at the time of restore, Hybrid Workloads agent attempts to connect to the Druva Cloud.
+After the network connection is restored, Hybrid Workloads agents restart the restoring from the state where they were interrupted.

 - If you restart or reboot your servers during a restore, the restore operation restarts.

 - If you choose to restore data to the same location, the existing data at that location is overwritten.

 - The recovery point timestamp and the file/ folder timestamp is according to the same time zone.
 The time zone setting in the registered agent/ proxy machine defines this value.